pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/off-site-payment-processors.rst

             else:
                 return 'world-form'

 The likelihood of needing this flexibility is small.
-After all, you could just supply one view whose outer level was a big “if” statement as easily as you could provide two separate views like this with a switch to decide between them.
+After all, you can create a single view whose outer level is a big “if” statement as easily as you could provide two separate views, like this, with a switch to decide between them.
 But the ability is there if you ever need it.

 Writing views
 -------------